REHEARSAL PROJECT 2: TWENTIETH CENTURY PLAY - 2021/2

 Thus, the summative assessment for this module consists of:

-Informal formative verbal feedback from tutors will be provided via class activities, email exchange, and personal tutorials.
+Formative verbal feedback from tutors will be provided via in-class activities, email exchange, and personal tutorials.

 - - help students develop a systematic rehearsal practice in response to a 20th century dramatic text